 So I guess that John McCain and Diane Feinstein aren't going to like what Mad Dog Mattis said today any more than they like what President Trump said yesterday.

-And he was talking about Korea, they better choose to stop isolating themselves, stand down in pursuit of the nuclear weapons.
+They better choose to stop isolating themselves, stand down in pursuit of their nuclear weapons.

 He said they should cease any consideration of actions that would lead to the end of its regime and the destruction of its people.

-United States and our allies have demonstrated the capabilities and unquestionable commitment to defend ourselves from any attack.
+The United States and our allies have demonstrated the capabilities and unquestionable commitment to defend ourselves from any attack.

-Our State Department's making every effort to resolve this global threat through diplomatic means it must be noted that the combined allied militaries, what we now possess, the most precise, I'm sorry, precise, precise, got it.
+It must be noted that the combined allied militaries, what we now possess, the most precise, I'm sorry, precise, precise, got it.

-Rehearsed robust defensive and offensive capabilities on Earth.
+Rehearsed, robust defensive and offensive capabilities on earth.

 North Korea's regime's actions will continue to be grossly overmatched by ours.